-At the end of 2023, the Authority had invested \$1.2 million in capital assets, net of accumulated depreciation and amortization.
-There was no significant change from the previous year.
+At the end of 2024, the Authority had invested \$1.7 million in capital assets, net of accumulated depreciation and amortization.
+Capital assets increased \$0.5 million due to the increase in construction in progress associated with the new administration building.